The Coders Programming Themselves Out of a Job

 Call it self-automation, or auto-automation.
 At a moment when the specter of mass automation haunts workers, rogue programmers demonstrate how the threat can become a godsend when taken into coders’ hands, with or without their employers’ knowledge.
 Since both FiletOFish1066 and Etherable posted anonymously and promptly disappeared, neither were able to be reached for comment.
 But their stories show that workplace automation can come in many forms and be led by people other than executives.

 The promise of automation, touted by optimistic economists and sanguine futurists, has been that yielding work to machines would eliminate the drudgery of mindless, repetitive labor, freeing humans to fill our days with leisure, creative pursuits, or more dynamic work.
-In 1930, John Maynard Keynes famously speculated that “automatic machinery and the methods of mass production” would help deliver a 15-hour work week—and even those hours would only be necessary to help men feel they had something to do.
+In 1930, John Maynard Keynes famously speculated that “automatic machinery and the methods of mass production” would help deliver a 15-hour workweek—and even those hours would only be necessary to help men feel they had something to do.

 Nearly a century later, despite formidable advances in technology, repetitive tasks persist.
 Automation continues apace; millions of jobs once carried out by humans are accomplished by software and mechanized factories, while Americans are working harder and increasingly longer hours.
 The gains from automation have generally been enjoyed not by those who operate the machines, but those who own them.
 According to the Organisation for Economic Cooperation and Development, the share of income going to wages in OECD nations has been decreasing since the 1970s, while the share being funneled into capital—into things like cash reserves and machinery—has been increasing.
 It can seem that some of the only workers who have realized any scrap of that rusty old promise of automation are the ones who’ve carved out the code to claim it for themselves.